Fire

 Battalion Chiefs

-Four Battalion Chiefs manage all emergency operations and training.
+Four Battalion Chiefs manage all emergency operations across four shifts and three stations.
 The Emergency Operations Division provides emergency response to any emergency that threatens life or property, including fire suppression, technical rescue, medical first response and paramedic ambulance transport services.

-There are fifty-two 24-hour Emergency Personnel and three fire stations.
+There are fifty-six 24-hour Emergency Personnel and three fire stations.

 Personnel hold either EMT/I.V.
 Technician or EMT/Paramedic certification in addition to extensive fire and rescue training.
 Fire Captains, in addition to supervision of emergency crews, are assigned an area of administrative responsibility.